nzmsyhrl/TM-Interview-Assignment/README.md

 javac AddressTokenizer.java
 ```

-This will create a AddressParser.class file in the same directory.
+This will create a AddressTokenizer.class file in the same directory.

 4. Run the program using the java command: